teorth/equational_theories/commentary/Equation63.md

 [1]: V.D.
 Belousov.
 Parastrophic-orthogonal quasigroups.
 Translated from the 1983 Russian original.
 Quasigroups Relat.
 Syst., 13(1):25–72, 2005.

 This is the law of order 3 with the [most complicated finite spectrum](https://leanprover.zulipchat.com/#narrow/channel/458659-Equational/topic/Order.203.20Spectra/with/527073087) (cardinalities of finite magmas satisfying this law).
+It has no non-trivial associative model.